-The story of Teen Challenge goes back more than 50 years to 1958, when a young preacher, David Wilkerson, felt called by God to leave his rural church in Pennsylvania and head to New York City to help teenage gang members.
+The story of Teen Challenge goes back almost 60 years to 1958, when a young preacher, David Wilkerson, felt called by God to leave his rural church in Pennsylvania and head to New York City to help teenage gang members.

 On arriving in the Big Apple, David’s heart was broken by the number of youngsters he encountered who were caught up in a desperate and destructive culture of drugs, fighting and prostitution.

 He was compelled to reach out to the teenagers and let them know about the transforming power of the Gospel of Jesus Christ, which could – and would – bring light and hope into their lives.

 David held a number of Christian rallies and invited the city’s gangs to come and hear his message.

 At one of the events, members of some of the most notorious gangs, including the Mau Maus and the Bishops, went along, but not to listen to the preaching – instead, they planned an all-out fight.